mrkem598/joshbrostoff.github.io/_posts/2018-04-24-feedback_loop.md

 ---

 The ServiceNow HR application provides various key tools to running a seamless HR operation at an organization.
 From knowledge management to employee inquiries, it *almost* provides a full circle solution for human resource management.
-However, while using the tool, I came across a major product gap which is essential in HRIS – employee feedback.
+However, while using the tool, I came across a major product gap which is essential in a HRIS – employee feedback.

 Giving and receiving feedback is an essential piece to employee performance.